-Section E - Paying interest on your account
+Section E - Paying interest on your account and the Relationship Fee

-The Additional conditions set out our interest rates and charges for all accounts.
+The Additional conditions set out our interest rates and charges for all accounts, and charging dates (such as billing periods).
 You can also ask us for details by contacting us.